2026-2027 Free Dining at Disney World Dates, Predictions & Info

 To answer some other common questions: yes, you must purchase tickets with the offer even if you already have them (or an Annual Pass).
 No, bookings made with Disney Vacation Club points are not eligible for the offer.
 No, you cannot “stack” this offer with a percentage-off room discount (at least not in the U.S.).
 For those wondering about other Walt Disney World discounts, check out our Current Walt Disney World Discount Offers post for what’s presently available.

-For details about which tier of the Disney Dining Plan includes or for recommendations about which restaurants to book to maximize your use of the Disney Dining Plan, please see our comprehensive Disney Dining Plan Overview Page.
+For details about which tier of the Disney Dining Plan includes or for recommendations about which restaurants to book to maximize your use of the DDP, please see our comprehensive Disney Dining Plan Overview Page.

 Note that the Free Disney Dining Plan promotion is always based upon arrival dates.
 For example, if Free Dining runs June 27 to June 28 and you arrive on June 28 and stay until July 5, you are eligible for Free Dining–even though it’s blocked out for July 5 arrivals.
 (You didn’t arrive on July 5 in that scenario–you arrived in June.)